jorgechato/whatisjorgedoing.today/content/articles/how-to-warm-up-my-hacking-skills-with-tryhackme.md

 login: jan   password: armando
 ```

-**8. Enumerate the machine to find any vectors for privilege escalation**
+> Enumerate the machine to find any vectors for privilege escalation

-**9. What is the name of the other user you found(all lower case)?**
+> **What is the name of the other user you found(all lower case)?**

-We already have this information from point 5.
+> We already have this information from point 5.

-**10. If you have found another user, what can you do with this information? + 11.
-What is the final password you obtain?**
+## If you have found another user
+> what can you do with this information?
+> What is the final password you obtain?

 Awesome, now we can login with SSH as `jan` .
 Listing the file in jan directory doesn’t give us any answer to escalating the privilege.
 Still, remember we have the user kay?
 Let’s find it out.